-Her upcoming series: Palette of the Palate is visual interpretation wine interacting with the senses.
+Her series: Palette of the Palate is visual interpretation of wine interacting with the senses.
 Her visuals articulate how color and mood correspond to taste.
-The richness of the colors and complexity of the textures are a compelling exploration of the sensory experience.
-These large format paintings are paired with complementing wine.
+The richness of colors and complexity of texture are a compelling exploration of the sensory experience.

-You can learn more about Penelope Moore and her art at penelopepaintings.com
+You can learn more about the Napa Artist, Penelope Moore and her art at penelopepaintings.com